explorium-ai/kube-auto-puller/SECURITY.md

 seriously.
 Thank you for improving the security of `kube-auto-puller`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

-Report security bugs by emailing the lead maintainer at engin.diri@ediri.de.
+Report security bugs by emailing the lead maintainer at devops@explorium.ai.

 The lead maintainer will acknowledge your email within 48 hours, and will send a more detailed response within 48 hours indicating the next steps in handling your report.
 After the initial reply to your report, the security team will